 Nothing says summer like fly fishing and smoking meats.
 Why not combine the two and prepare your catch while also enjoying some outside time?
-This smoked trout recipe is pretty simple and doesn't require a lot of hands-on time.
+This simple smoked trout recipe doesn't require a lot of hands-on time.
 Read: lots of time to prop your feet up, crack open a cold one, and let the smoker do its thing.

 Jump to: